tspoolst/fuse-blockfs/README.md

 possible uses include:
   your own private store
   a public base filesystem for running various operating systems or apps.   i.e. running a huge install of debian while only downloading the pieces that actually get used.

+# wanted -- a python fuse fs that caches only directory entries.  not the data just the names and attributes.
+doing a directory comparison between google drive and a local dir is painfully slow.